jwizzlejosh/WLU-coop-salary/README.md

 # WLU-coop-salary
 Anonymous Pay Transparency for Co-op Students.
 All results are self-submitted and are not representative of any real organization or institution.
+Employees in Ontario have the right to discuss their salaries based on both the Pay Transparency Act and the Employment Standards Act.
 > Forked from @Nathan903's [UofT Co-op Salary](https://github.com/Nathan903/UofT-coop-salary)

 ## How to Access